simonw/llm/docs/help.md

       llm similar my-collection 1234

 Options:
-  -i, --input FILENAME  File to embed for comparison -c, --content TEXT    Content to embed for comparison -n, --number INTEGER  Number of results to return -d, --database FILE
+  -i, --input PATH      File to embed for comparison -c, --content TEXT    Content to embed for comparison --binary              Treat input as binary data
+  -n, --number INTEGER  Number of results to return -d, --database FILE
   --help                Show this message and exit.